waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

    - Similar to SQuAD, which only asks the model to pick out words (an attention assignments over the paragraph), human-added keywords can serve similar functionality -- predicting the highlight mask can be a semi-supervised task for the training of model.

 Plans:
-1. Implement neural rationale model, LRP, CD, additive decomposition, and max-pooling decomposition.
+1. Implement neural rationale model, neural concrete rationale, LRP, CD, additive decomposition, and max-pooling decomposition.

 ## Other Ideas